ffuf/ffuf/README.md

 ## TODO
  - Tests!
- - Option to follow redirects
  - Optional scope for redirects
  - Client / server architecture to queue jobs and fetch the results later
  - Fuzzing multiple values at the same time
- - Output module for file writing in different formats: csv, json
  - Output module to push the results to an HTTP API